grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 Let's assume we already have a false Statement written and are about to make it true by writing production code.
 At this moment, we apply *fake it ('till you make it)* in two steps:

 1. We start with a "fake it" step.
-Here, we turn a false Statement true by using the most obivous implementation possible, even if it's not the correct implementation (hence the name of the step - we "fake" the real implementation to "cheat" the Statement).
+Here, we turn a false Statement true by using the most obvious implementation possible, even if it's not the correct implementation (hence the name of the step - we "fake" the real implementation to "cheat" the Statement).
 Usually, returning a literal constant is enough at the beginning.
 1. Then we proceed with the "make it" step - we rely on our sense of duplication between the Statement and (fake) implementation to gradually transform both into their more general forms that eliminate this duplication.
-Usually, we achieve this by changing constants into variables, variables into parameters etc.
+Usually, we achieve this by changing constants into variables, variables into parameters, etc.

 An example would be handy just about now, so let's apply *fake it...* to the same addition example as in the *type the obvious implementation* section.
 The Statement looks the same as before: